 Career

-To quote Ken Andrews, “Isn’t the rental business great!”
+To quote Ken Andrews, “Isn’t the rental business great?”
 It is great.
 With so many different facets, it can appeal to everyone.
-While I don’t work behind the counter anymore, I still spend every day working to make the rental experience better for the owner, the counter guy, the delivery driver, and even the eleven-year-old son doing inventory.
+While I don’t work behind the counter anymore, I still spend every day working to make the rental experience better for the owner, the counter person, the delivery driver, and even the eleven-year-old son doing inventory.
 No matter what your child may like to do, there is likely a career for them in the rental industry, and working at your store can bring experience that will benefit them later.

 Future